-What to do when you’ve spent millions on a factory, hired a sales team, built a website . . . and then COVID hits?
+You’ve spent millions on a factory, hired a sales team . . . and then COVID hits.

 Such was the problem for American Heavy Plates, a start-up steel mill in Clarington, OH.
 Their mission: to reduce inventory risk and financing costs, increase inventory turns and meet demand – by delivering shorter lead times for steel plate.

 “The company was a year and half old in January 2020, and we had just come out of our quiet stage,” said Damian Brennan, VP Administration.
 “Two months later, our potential customers and salespeople are at home – all worried about losing their jobs.”

 In the steel industry, people want to know who you are before they place that first order.
 They want to know you’re actually making steel.
 Damian had to find a way to get the word out.